haoylin/E05a-Input/README.md

 # E05-Input

-This is an exercise to help you become accustomed to how Godot treats user input.
+  This is a game that allow player to move the spaceship up, down, left,right.
+You need to press WASD key in order to move the ship.

 Instructions are as follows:
  - Fork and Clone this repository.
 Choose a location where it will be downloaded on your computer.